 Thibodaux’s location in regards to the Gulf of Mexico has protected the Nicholls campus from recent tropical storms and hurricanes.
 However, anyone living in south Louisiana should have an emergency storm plan ready to put into action if necessary.

-During check-in each summer and fall, on-campus residents are required to fill out a Student Self-Reporting Emergency Evacuation Information Form.
+When you fill out your housing application in the housing portal, students are required to complete student emergency evacuation information.
 If the residence halls are forced to close due to an approaching storm, this information will help the residence hall staff determine which residents have a place to evacuate to and which need assistance in evacuating.

-The Hurricane Preparedness Guide for On-Campus Residents (PDF) provides information on the different phases of the university’s plan and what students should do in each phase.
+The Hurricane Preparedness Guide provides information on the different phases of the university’s plan and what students should do in each phase.

 For more information, visit the university’s emergency preparedness Web site or call Ext.
 4479.